 Knowledge Exchange Lab

-As a public common good, knowledge is being produced at different scales and in various spheres of culture and society.
-It is also negotiated and implemented by a wide range of actors – within and beyond academia.
-Doing research on “contestations of the liberal script” is doing research on highly relevant matters of concern for present and future societies.
-KEL's outreach activities into arts & culture are part of a reflexive and translational practice that connects SCRIPTS researchers and research question to public & cultural spaces of debate and interventions.
-Close collaborations with institutional and individual partners allow to explore new sites and constellations for exchange, conversations and performative reflections on the liberal script and its erosion.
+As a public common good, knowledge is being produced and implemented by a wide range of actors.
+KEL's outreach activities into arts culture are part of a reflexive and translational practice that connects SCRIPTS researchers and research question to public and cultural spaces of debate and knowledge production.

-- Free time slot tickets to the exhibition via the Humboldt Forum Berlin
+- Get tickets to the exhibition (via the ticket shop of the Humboldt Forum Berlin)

 “Futuring the Liberal Script” is a conversation series and book launch format live from the silent green venue in Berlin that connects research topics and contemporary diagnoses and puts them up for debate.
 Based on the latest publications, researchers of SCRIPTS and invited scholars discuss and analyse current crises of liberal societies and democracies .
 The "futuring" series thus seeks to develop a creative and critical stance toward any contestations of the liberal script.

 Previous discussions have featured Christoph Möllers and Jan-Werner Müller, Michael Zürn and Claus Offe, as well as Steffen Mau and Nora Bossong, among others.